uditbhaskar/MyMascott/README.md

-# MyMascott
+# MyMascot
-This is a simple fun mascott app which detects the different gestures on screen and pans out different interactive animations accordingly.
+This is a simple fun mascot app which detects the different gestures on screen and pans out different interactive animations accordingly.
 Also prompts a sound and animation event in case of app being left ideal for 10 seconds.

 ## Gestures supported:-